ernoma/climate-map/docs/getting_started.md

 ## Technical Notes

-### How Existing Plan Calculation Results are Retrieved from the Server
+### How Existing Plan Calculation Results are Retrieved from the Server by the Hiilikartta Map-Client

 The plan calculation resuls for one plan are shown at the URL: https://hiilikartta.avoin.org/raportti?planIds=<uuid> where uuid is the unique id for the plan used in Hiilikartta calculation, for example https://hiilikartta.avoin.org/raportti?planIds=1ab88dd6-673d-4d7e-a07f-58f13d6fc163 shows results of the imaginary plan.
 If we search code fpr the `planIds` term we notice that it is set as a query parameter in the `src/app/(ui)/(applets)/(hiilikartta)/(pages)/kaavat/[planIdSlug]/page.tsx` in the handleOpenReport function that also routes the web browser to open the `src/app/(ui)/(applets)/(hiilikartta)/(pages)/raportti/page.tsx`.
 We also notice that the plandIds query parameter is referred in the `src/app/(ui)/(applets)/(hiilikartta)/(pages)/raportti/page.tsx` twice, it is:
 1. set in the `handlePlanSelectClick` function and